 The Board of Directors recommends that you vote your shares as follows:

-- "FOR" the election of the two nominees as directors; - "FOR" the approval, on an advisory basis, of the compensation of the Company's named executive officers; - "FOR" the approval, on an advisory basis, of three years as the frequency for future shareholder advisory votes on the Company's compensation for its named executive officers; and - "FOR" the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2013.
+- "FOR" the election of the two nominees as directors; and - "FOR" the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2014.

 What vote is required to approve each proposal?